 - When a complete DEA Application, Partial GFC Payment and Development Services Deposit has been received, District staff will schedule DEA approvals for the next available Board of Commissioner meeting.

-- The Board of Commissioners normally meet the first, second and fourth Mondays of each month.
+- The Board of Commissioners normally meet the first, second and third Mondays of each month.
 Items must be received by the Monday preceding the meeting.

 8. Board of Commissioners Approves DEA